Introduction to Health Disparities

 Capstone experience for seniors enrolled in the health disparities in society minor.
 Students are matched with preceptors from community agencies that work with underserved, disadvantaged and disenfranchised populations.
 Students will learn about the agency and its organizational culture while applying concepts of cultural competence, linguistic appropriateness and health disparities.

 Credits: 1 to 15; can be repeated with a change in content up to 15 credits.
-Prereq: adviser permission.
+Prereq: advisor permission.

 This course provides a mechanism by which coursework taken as part of an approved study abroad program can be recorded on the UF transcript and counted toward graduation.